BHoM/documentation/docs/Basics/BHoM-Toolkits.md

 ![img](https://raw.githubusercontent.com/BHoM/documentation/main/Images/BHoM_Anatomy_02a.png)

-In summary, the 4 categories of code, you will find among those repositories are:
+In summary, the four categories of code, you will find among those repositories are:

 * **oM**: Definitions of the data we manipulate (e.g. Beam, Wall, Speaker,…)

 * **Engine**: Our own custom tools, algorithms, data exploration & manipulation.

-* **Adapters**: Connections between the BHoM and engineering tools such as Revit, GSA, Tas, IES,...
+* **Adapter**: Connections between the BHoM and engineering tools such as Revit, GSA, Tas, IES,...
 This is where BHoM objects are translated to and from the proprietary representation used in each of those tools.

 * **UI**: Expose the BHoM functionality through user interfaces such as Grasshopper and Excel.